 No wonder they have named it “Gran Abuelo,” which means “great grandfather” in Spanish.
 As shocking as this may sound, the sad fact is that the Gran Abuelo is an endangered tree.

-This particular plant species contains a unique resin within its system that helps the tree to self-decompose slowly and gradually.
+This particular plant species contains a unique resin within its system that helps the tree self-decompose slowly and gradually.

-Pando is the oldest tree globally and is also famous as the oldest living organism on Earth.
+Pando is the oldest tree globally and is famous as the oldest living organism on Earth.
 Commonly known as “the trembling giant,” Pando is estimated to be about 80,000 years old.

 It occupies 43.6 hectares (108 acres) and is estimated to have a collective weight of 6,6000 tons.
 Hence, Pando is also the heaviest known living organism.

 Experts assert the fact that Pando is dying and might go extinct soon.
 They have not been producing as many replacement trees, and the size of Pando is declining with time.

 9. Chestnut Tree of One Hundred Horses

 The hundred horse chestnut is the largest and oldest known chestnut tree globally, which is about 4,000 years of age, according to Botanist Bruno Peyronel.

 This ancient tree is famous for being approximately 5 kilometers from Mount Etna, one of the world’s most active volcanoes.

 The tree has been named after a legend.
 It is believed that a queen of Aragon and 100 knights were caught in a severe thunderstorm on their trip to Mount Etna.
-And, locals assume that the entire company had taken cover under the chestnut tree.
+And locals assume that the entire company had taken cover under the chestnut tree.

 Prometheus was a member of bristlecone pine trees in Great Basin National Park in eastern Nevada.
 The tree is named after a mythological character, Prometheus, who stole fire from the gods and gifted it to humans.

 Prometheus was one of the oldest non-clonal trees until it died in 1964.
-The tree was cut down by a graduate student and the United States Forest Service personal for research purposes.
+The tree was cut down by a graduate student and the United States Forest Service personnel for research purposes.
 It has been reported that they were unaware of its value.

 Researchers discovered 4,862 growth rings on the core sample of Prometheus.
-However, they supposed that the tree must have been at least 4,900 years old.
+However, they supposed the tree must have been at least 4,900 years old.

 Some of them are Monkey Puzzles, the Lime, the Kauri, the Cedar, the Ginko, and many more.
-They are wonderfully scattered all over the planet, many of them yet to be discovered!
+They are wonderfully scattered all over the planet, many yet to be discovered!

 It has been reported that many of such long-lived trees appear to have stopped growing due to changing weather and growing conditions.
 Not to forget, deforestation and the industrial revolution continue to destroy old forests.